| Copyright | (c) The University of Glasgow 2009 |

 into two worlds: lifted types and unlifted types.
 For example,

-is unlifted.
+Int is lifted while Int# is unlifted.
 Certain operations need

 to be polymorphic in this distinction.
-A classic example is unsafeCoerce#
+A classic example is unsafeCoerce#,

 which needs to be able to coerce between lifted and unlifted types.